FAQs

 Icon chevron

-If you have a high school diploma or a GED (or other equivalent) and are older than 18 years old, you're eligible to apply to Rivet School.
+If you’re located in the United States, have a high school diploma, GED, or equivalent credential, and are at least 18 years old, you’re eligible to apply to Rivet School.

 Icon chevron

-Learn about Rivet School & request an application.
+1. Learn about Rivet School and request an application.

 Is there an application deadline?